Burglars steal confessions of Colombian drug lord 'Otoniel' | DW | 20.02.2022

 He was arrested last year in a massive operation that involved nearly 700 uniformed agents and 18 helicopters deployed to the jungles of northwest Colombia.

-The Truth Commission called for the security of those participating in the interview process and privacy of the sessions.
+The Truth Commission called for the security of those participating in the interview process and for the privacy of the sessions to be maintained.

 "The Commission has a fundamental role in satisfying the rights of the victims, in particular the right to the truth, which is why its autonomy and independence is indispensable," the UN office said.